mconfalonieri/external-dns-hetzner-webhook/README.md

 # ExternalDNS - Hetzner Webhook

+⚠️  This software is experimental and **NOT FIT FOR PRODUCTION USE!**

 **🛈 NOTE**: This Webhook was forked and modified from the [IONOS Webhook](https://github.com/ionos-cloud/external-dns-ionos-webhook) to work with Hetzner.
 It contains parts from the original Hetzner provider that was removed from the main tree.